Fitzwilliam College Summer School Programme

 Founded in 1209, the University of Cambridge is the fourth-oldest university in the world.
 Fitzwilliam College is one of the 31 constituent colleges of the University of Cambridge, with a rich history of inclusive education.
 Research and education across the 150 faculties and departments of the university cover a vast array of fields.
 Many of the subjects taught at Cambridge are ranked in the top 5 worldwide by the QS world university rankings by subject.

-FitzEd is the summer school programme of Fitzwilliam College in the University of Cambridge for international students aged 16-18 years.
-The FitzEd Summer School is a unique summer programme at Cambridge that is exclusively taught by current academics from the University of Cambridge or one of its constituent Colleges.
+FitzEd is the summer school programme of Fitzwilliam College in the University of Cambridge for international students aged 14-18 years.
+Thinking of getting a flavour of undergraduate study at Cambridge whilst also enjoying new cultural experiences and fun social activities?
+If so, then this is the summer school for you!
+The FitzEd Summer School is a unique summer programme at Cambridge that is taught by current academics from the University of Cambridge or one of its constituent Colleges.

 It's academic

 Our programme reflects the traditional Cambridge supervisions at the core of our undergraduate courses.
 It will help you develop your academic skills through lectures and challenging small-group problem-solving sessions.
 No more than 15 participants will be enrolled in each course to ensure that you make the most out of your time with us.
-You will be offered a minimum of 40h of tuition across the 2-week programme.
-In addition to this you will be expected to spend several hours on problem-solving in preparation for your supervision.
-You will also need to work a minimum of 8h on your research project.
+You will be offered a minimum of 40 hours of tuition across the 2-week programme delivered exclusively by current academics from the University of Cambridge and its Colleges.
+In addition to this you will be expected to spend several hours on problem-solving in preparation for your supervisions.
+You will also need to work a minimum of 10 hours on your individual research project leading to an academic essay and presentation.
+The best research projects will be displayed in our Summer School Journal on our website.

-Besides the academic component of the programme, you will have the opportunity to explore Cambridge, visit famous landmarks and museums in the city and go punting on the River Cam.
-Furthermore, over the weekend we will take you on an excursion to explore London!
+Besides the academic component of the programme, you will have the opportunity to explore Cambridge and London, visit famous landmarks and museums in the cities and go punting on the River Cam.
+You will also get to taste of life as an undergraduate student at Cambridge: experience independence, living in College and dining at Formal Halls.

-The many social activities that we will organise for you will give you a fantastic opportunity to deepen your new friendships with like-minded people from around the world.
-Forming these new bonds with others from different cultural backgrounds will improve your ability to study and live in a multicultural environment such as Cambridge.
+The many social activities that you take part in will be fantastic opportunities to deepen your new friendships with like-minded people from around the world.
+Forming these new bonds with others from different cultural backgrounds creates a strong supportive environment and improves your ability to study and live in a multicultural environment such as Cambridge.

-In 2023, Fitzwilliam College and ASEEDER have entered a strategic partnership to open the FitzEd Summer and Winter School Programmes to outstanding high school students in China.
-Since 2023, more than 300 students from across the country participated in these programmes.
-In the summer of 2025 we will offer two summer school programmes, the first in the period of 13th-26th July, and the second between 27th July – 9th August.
+In 2023, Fitzwilliam College and ASEEDER have entered a strategic partnership to open the FitzEd Summer and Winter School Programmes to outstanding students in China.
+Since 2023, more than 600 students participated in these programmes.
+In the summer of 2026, we will offer two summer school programmes, the first in the period of 12th-25th July, and the second between 26th July – 8th August.
+The first period will offer courses designed for students aged 14-15 as well as those aged 16-18.
 The schedule is fully packed with academic, cultural and social activities throughout your time with us.

 Videos